 This service provides support to people with high and complex mental and physical health needs.
 These may include personality disorders, behavioural changes, cognitive disabilities, acquired brain injuries or personal health needs.

 Referrals come from the Local Co-ordination Service at the Waitemata DHB.
 Clients must be 18 years of age and be receiving clinical intervention from the Waitemata DHB.
 The service has a co-ordination role, specifically in designing individual support plans for highly complex clients, often involving multiple services and providers.

 Our Complex Packages of Care service uses a recovery and strengths based philosophy, while meeting the needs of a wide range of people.

 The purpose of each Package of Care is to meet the individual’s needs and support them so that they can live well within the environment of their choice.
 Flexibility in service delivery is a key component responding to the changing needs of the client.

 Leah Palomer – CPOC Co-coordinator

 Supported Landlord Service

-Goodwood Park Healthcare Group's Supported Landlord Service is a very low level intervention, but one that has tremendous significance.
+Goodwood Park Healthcare Group's Supported Landlord Service is an active intervention, that has tremendous significance.
 The lack of stable accommodation may cause poor mental health and can be one of the biggest challenges facing our clients.

-Goodwood Park Healthcare Group provides quality accommodation with understanding and supportive landlords A single all inclusive charge is easier to manage for our clients.
+Goodwood Park Healthcare Group provides access to quality accommodation with understanding and supportive landlords A single all inclusive charge is easier to manage for our clients.
 In addition, clients also receive support from our community teams and we regularly visit to assist in managing any issues they face.
 We have the ability to refer to more intensive services if we identify a client whose wellbeing is declining.

 Support staff assist clients to find local community activities and services which enables them to develop long term sustainable support networks.

 Carole Ritchie – Supported Landlord Service Co-ordinator